schoi1337/schoi1337.github.io/_posts/2025-04-28-Refactoring My Blog for Long-Term Growth.md

 To improve usability for longer posts, I developed a lightweight Table of Contents (TOC) script.
 The script dynamically parses all `h2` and `h3` headings inside a post, generates anchor links, highlights the active section while scrolling, and enables smooth scrolling with an offset for fixed headers.

->Key part of the TOC script:
+>Key part of the TOC script
 ```javascript
 // assets/js/toc.js
 document.addEventListener("DOMContentLoaded", function () {